litmuschaos/v1-litmus-docs/docs/ec2-terminate-by-tag.md

             - name: INSTANCE_TAG
               value: ''

-            # provide the region name of the instace
+            # provide the region name of the instance
             - name: REGION
               value: ''